yass2601/Dolby-Atmos-Razer-Phone-2-Magisk-Module/README.md

 ## Descriptions
 - An EQ ported from Razer Phone 2 (bolt)
+- Global type soundfx
-- Spoofing product model/brand/device/manufacturer, may break some platform apps and features
+- Spoofing ro.product.model/brand/device/manufacturer, may break some platform apps and features

 ## Requirements
 - Android 9, 10, or 11